slamora/brackets-wiki/Linux-Version.md

 ### The Challenge

 Brackets uses the [Chromium Embedded Framework version 3 (CEF3)](http://code.google.com/p/chromiumembedded/) for [brackets-shell](https://github.com/adobe/brackets-shell/), the native wrapper that hosts Brackets.
-An official Linux binary for CEF3 was _just recently_ rolled out.
+The CEF project _just recently_ began posting official Linux binaries of CEF3.

 However, the brackets-shell project includes several extensions to CEF to enable desktop functionality (file I/O, native menus, launching Chrome for Live Preview, managing the built-in Node.js server, drag-and-drop, etc.).
 The code for these extensions is mostly OS-specific and will need to be ported to Linux.
 Some was ported in Pritam's Sprint 16 build, but a significant amount of this platform-specific code was added _after_ Sprint 16.